ronkok/Temml/docs/supported.md

 ### Line Breaks

 Hard line breaks are `\\` and `\newline`.

-No soft line breaks, sorry.
-When browsers support soft line breaks, I'll add them to Temml.
+If the rendering options do not include annotations, Hurmet will write MathML with soft line breaks after relations and binary operators.
+These soft line breaks will appear only in Firefox.
+Chromium and Safari do not support soft line breaks.

 ### Vertical Layout